tpell114/Option_Arbitrage_Finder/projectSpecification.md

-# Options Arbitrage Finder - Project Specification
+# Project Specification

 ## 1. Introduction

-The Options Arbitrage Finder is a software tool designed to identify risk-free profit opportunities (arbitrage) in options markets.
+The Options Arbitrage Finder is a tool designed to identify risk-free profit opportunities (arbitrage) in options markets.
 It analyzes combinations of options at different strike prices to find positions that guarantee a positive profit regardless of the underlying asset's price movement.

 This document specifies the requirements, design, and functionality of both the imperative (C++) and functional (Haskell) implementations of the tool.